gampleman/Robot-IAR/reports/final.md

 ### Task Description

-The goal of this project was to build a robot that was supposed to move around a lab environment searching for "resource sites".
+The goal of this project was to build a robot that was supposed to move around in a lab environment searching for "resource sites".
 Resource sites were represented as black cardboard parallelograms taped to the floor.
 Two sides of the resource site had walls XXX centimetres high with a slight gap where they would meet.
 Here a switch was attached to a light diode that emitted a light pulsing at a specified frequency.

 ![picture of resource site]